Quick Verdict: Fellow Opus and Stagg Pour-Over Set

 Cons:

-Manual grinding becomes tedious for daily use
+Manual grinding takes patience for daily use.

 Best for Simplicity: Bodum French Press Bundle